Byunk/Korean-Hate-Speech-Detection/README.md

 You first need to install PyTorch.

-> All Experiments are conducted with Python 3.9.15
+> All Experiments are conducted by Python 3.9.15

 ```
 chmod 744 ./setup.sh